 20. Smartphone Notifications on your wrist

-A smartwatch can display your smartphone notifications so that you can stay updated with latest phone notifications from Twitter, Facebook, WhatsApp, etc. even without grabbing your smartphone.
+A smartwatch can display your smartphone notifications so that you can stay updated with the latest phone notifications from Twitter, Facebook, WhatsApp, etc., even without grabbing your smartphone.
 It is beneficial when you work or drive a car/bike.

-If you are using a smartwatch without LTE connectivity, then you need to be connected with your smartphone to receive notifications on your watch.
+If you are using a smartwatch without LTE connectivity, then you need to be connected to your smartphone to receive notifications on your watch.

 Some smartwatches come with microphones and a loudspeaker so that you can speak right from your smartwatch.
-Also, some smartwatches allow you to relay to a text message from your smartwatch.
+Also, some smartwatches allow you to replay a text message from your smartwatch.

 21. Find your Phone